-Michael McGalliard, ScD, PT, COMT, Chair, is an Associate Professor and is Dean of the College of Allied Health and Associate Provost for Health Sciences.
-He teaches content in the course of Anatomy, Neuroscience, Musculoskeletal Physical Therapy, Clinical Reasoning, and Licensure Preparation and Review.
+Michael McGalliard, ScD, PT, COMT, is an Associate Professor and is Dean of the College of Allied Health and Associate Provost for Health Sciences.
+He teaches content in the course of Anatomy, Neuroscience, and Licensure Preparation and Review.
 Dr. McGalliard is also involved in the Medical Missions track of the HUPT program.

 |Kevin Ramey, PhD, PT, is an Associate Professor and is the Physical Therapy Program Director.
 Dr. Ramey teaches content in the areas of ethics, business, and clinical education.
 Dr. Ramey completed a Doctor of Philosophy degree in Family and Consumer Science Education (Adult Education) at Texas Tech University in May 2008.
 He has held administrative/ management positions as a physical therapist since 1992.|